 If you don’t have much time for cooking, consider investing in a slow cooker – you can throw meat and veggies into it in the morning before you go to work, and you’ll have a hearty meal ready when you get home.
 Just don’t make dishes with potatoes!
 Beans are a better choice.
 As long as your meals consist of protein and lots of non-starchy vegetables, you’ll be fine.

 Or barbecue meat, prawns or fish and have a big helping of salad.

 Hungry yet??
 As you can see, there is still a LOT of delicious food you can have.
 I hope I have given you some insulin resistance diet menu ideas.
 If you want to visit my Facebook page, I occasionally put meal ideas (with photos!) and tips on there when I find them.
 And don’t forget to check out some low-carb cookbooks and you’ll have inspiration for every meal in every season.
-If you still need some direction and lists of food to choose from, check out my Quick Start Guide or sign up for my program to help you make the right choices.
+If you still need some direction and lists of food to choose from, check out my Quick Start Guide or my program to help you make the right choices.

 For those who are super-keen, determined and committed to making radical changes, there is another option: I also have a 4 week “Boot Camp” style program – it is like a strict sugar and starch detox and only for those who want to work really hard, but you can achieve great results in just 30 days.
 If that sounds like you, click here!

 If you need some really detailed weekly meal plans, these are highly recommended!